Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan

 Afterwards, we'll wander through Morioka Castle Ruins Park, a peaceful spot where the original castle once stood.
 Although only the stone foundations remain, the tranquil setting and beautiful views speak to a time when samurai walked these grounds.

 Special Experience: Take part in the local Wanko Soba tradition at a lunch in Morioka.
-Tiny bowls of soba noodles are served one after another until you're cheerfully full.
+Tiny noodle bowls are served one after another until you're cheerfully full.
 It's a fun, fast-paced way to enjoy this delicious local specialty with a local twist.

 Later, we'll visit Asabiraki Sake Brewery to discover how Japan's famous sake is crafted, learning the ancient process of cultivating rice and transforming it into this delicious ‘Japanese liquor.'
 Of course, no visit would be complete without a tasting session to wet our whistles.